SimpleITK/SimpleITK/Documentation/docs/source/installation.rst

 If you are using python, `IPython <http://ipython.org/>`__ with `Jupyter <http://jupyter.org>`__ is terrific environment to perform interactive computing for image processing.
-With the addition of numpy and scipy, you'll have a powerful interactive environment.
+With the addition of numpy and scipy, you will have a powerful interactive environment.

 We have instructional `SimpleITK Jupyter
 Notebooks <http://insightsoftwareconsortium.github.io/SimpleITK-Notebooks/>`__